Skip to content

 But, also make sure grandma won’t blush at your kiss.

-Sometimes couples stop at the end of the aisle during the exit and pause for a kiss.
-This makes a great additional photo showing you and your spouse with your guests behind you.
+For a final touch, consider stopping at the end of the aisle during the exit and pausing for a kiss.
+This unexpected gesture always gets a great response from guests!
+It also makes a great additional photo showing you and your spouse with the congregation of guests behind you.

 Stage if Needed